straydogstudio/meta_reports/README.md

 #MetaReports
 **A rails report engine**

 ##Description

 **MetaReports** is a [Rails](https://github.com/rails/rails) engine for reports.
-It's main goal is to provide a common metadata structure that can be exported in any desired format.
+It provides a common metadata structure that can be exported in any desired format.
 If your report fits within the metadata convention you do not even need a template.
 However, it is very easy to create reports specific templates also.

 MetaReports exports to HTML, PDF, and XLSX formats.
 [More are to come](#todo).